openstack-archive/networking-powervm/README.rst

 provider network type to VLAN.
 The actions against the Virtual I/O Servers will be done via the PowerVM REST API stack via a python wrapper.

-This agent is planned to be developed in StackForge under a powervm project.
+This agent will be developed in StackForge under the neutron-powervm project.
-A separate blueprint will be proposed for the L release of OpenStack to promote it to the Neutron project.
-This will allow a longer period of time to show functional testing and drive maturity.
+Keeping in line with the Neutron team goals, this agent is planned to stay independent of Neutron core, but interlock will be done with the Neutron team as needed.

-Until the promotion to the core Neutron project is complete, this agent will be marked experimental.
+Until otherwise indicated, this agent will be marked experimental.

 Alternatives